 Add vanilla extract, beating 2 or 3 more minutes to the consistency for spreading.

-Spread on cake, sprinkling coconut on each layer as well as patting coconut onto the sides.
+Spread the icing on the cake, liberally sprinkling the grated coconut on and in between each layer, as well as patting coconut onto the sides.
+Sprinkle coconut across the top of the cake after icing the top.

 Recipe for Yorkshire Pudding: Add laughter for extra flavor